bayerls/cubeSim/README.md

 - Aggregation approaches
   - Sum with boosting weights
   - Hungarian algorithm
-- Datahub Crawler to collect all available strucuture definitons, that are available in the linked data cloud
+- Datahub Crawler to collect all available strucuture definitons in the linked data cloud
 - Evaluation of the implemented approaches

+### Datasets

+Two dataset are created for the evaluation of this approach

+- Set 1: Based on the German Reich statistics, fully disambiguated with DBpedia concepts
+- Set 2: Crawl of the structure definition in the linked data cloud

 ### License